 - Immunoglobulin Replacement Therapy (IRT) - subcutaneous (SCIg) or intravenous (IVIg)

 Infections should be treated early, and antibiotics are often required.
 Some people may be prescribed long term antibiotics (prophylaxis) to reduce infections.

-These products are derived from blood (plasma), are in limited supply, and access is restricted.
+These products are derived from pooled blood (plasma), are in limited supply, and access is restricted.
 Doctors must follow specific guidelines to ensure that the product goes to people most in need.

-There is an increasing number of medications used to increase or decrease immune function.
+There is an increasing number of drugs (medications) used to increase or decrease immune function.